ICMS-conference/icms-conference.github.io/guidelines.md

 ## Proceedings

 Invited and session speakers (including presenters of software) can submit extended abstracts.
-The entire PC decides acceptance.
-PC-cochairs have the final say.
+The entire PC decides acceptance with the PC co-chairs having the final say.

 ## Timeline